 By Bill Harby

-As if Switzerland isn’t already an embarrassment of winter wonderland sport riches, now we have a new one.
+As if Switzerland isn’t already an embarrassment of winter wonderland sport riches, now we have another one.
 It’s called fatbiking or, for the politically correct, snowbiking.

 The tyres on these muscular mountain bikes are – surprise – fat, with deep treads to grip snowy ski runs and trails.
-This style of bike originated in the U.S. about 10 years ago, but has only recently found footing here in Europe.
+This style of bike originated in the U.S. about 15 years ago, but has only fairly recently found footing here in Europe.

 In January, Gstaad will host the Snow Bike Festival.
 There you can see the world’s best bikers shredding packed snow and shaving fresh powder on the pistes and trails.